Tales from Topographic Oceans: Tour and aftermath

 Yes brought four times as much equipment than their previous tours, which included an elaborate set designed by Dean and his brother Martyn.
 Two versions of the stage were built; the second, used from the American leg onward, consisted of fibreglass structures, dry ice effects, a drum platform surrounding White, and a tunnel that the band emerged from.
-During one show, the structure around White that opened and closed failed to operate, leaving him trapped.
-White claimed the incident was the inspiration behind a scene depicted in the rock mockumentary This Is Spinal Tap.
+During one show, the structure around White that opened and closed failed to operate, leaving him trapped inside.
+White and Wakeman claimed the incident was the inspiration behind a scene depicted in the rock mockumentary This Is Spinal Tap.
 Tait spent £10,000 on lighting equipment for the tour, and Offord mixed the band's live sound using a 24-track mixing desk.

-No full recording from the tour has been officially released, apart from a performance of "Ritual" from Zurich in April 1974 on the album's 2016 reissue.
+No full recording from the tour has been officially released, apart from a performance of "Ritual" from Zürich in April 1974 on the album's 2016 reissue.
 Yes continued to perform "Ritual" until the end of their 1976 North American tour, after which material from Tales from Topographic Oceans would not be performed for 20 years, when the album's line-up reunited for the Keys to Ascension albums and performed "The Revealing Science of God".
 From 1997 to 2004 either "The Revealing Science of God" or "Ritual" was performed live, which included the latter performed with an orchestra on stage in 2001.
 From 2016 to 2018, Yes performed sides one and four as part of their Album Series Tour.

 Wakeman's departure

 Following the Rainbow gigs Wakeman called for a band meeting and announced his decision to quit, but the band, Lane, and Carson convinced him to stay for the rest of the tour.
 His frustration from playing the entire album, and the lack of rehearsal time for the British tour, culminated at a subsequent show in Manchester where his technician brought him a curry which he ate on stage.
 Roadie Bill Turner recalled Wakeman waving to the audience with a hand puppet and running a wind-up toy dinosaur across the stage when he got bored.
 Anderson felt he had pushed Wakeman too far, as he was unsatisfied with one of his keyboard solos in the set and had constantly asked him to get it right.
 Despite the problems, Wakeman said the situation improved as the American leg progressed.
 When the tour finished, Wakeman declined to attend rehearsals for their next album and confirmed his exit on 18 May 1974, his twenty-fifth birthday; later that day, he found out his solo album, Journey to the Centre of the Earth, had entered the UK chart at number one.
 Wakeman was replaced by Swiss keyboardist Patrick Moraz.
+He returned in 1976 for the band's album Going for the One.